The Komatsu CaseIncreasing Employee Engagement

 - Build teams intelligently.
 Powerful, innovative teams have a mix of styles, talents, EQ skills, and capabilities.

 - Create choice.
 When people self-select, they have power.
 They become more committed to the process, and they feel ownership of the results.

-About Six Seconds
+CEO, Six Seconds

 Board Member, Six Seconds